gleam-lang/gleam/notes/talk.md

 The parser is used to generate an Elixir data structure with all the required information from the template.

-From the data structure a list of text and expressions is formed.
-Each element consists of three parts, an opening tag, the contents, and a closing tag.
+From the data structure a list of fragments of HTML text and expressions is formed.

-This list is put through the compile function, which results in an Elixir AST that builds the HTML string with the passed values injected into it.
+This list is put through the same compile function, which results in an Elixir AST that builds the HTML string with the passed values injected into it.

 All that's left is turning it into a function.